“I hate reading books.”

 By Brandon Stanton

 The book is easy to flip through and read a snippet here and there.
-This one is a great gift for your book non-lover.
+This one is a great gift for your book non-lover and those have a hard time keeping focused long enough to read novel types.
 Warning: they may never see anyone the same way again.

 Get Humans of New York: Stories along with the original Humans of New York photography book for a nice companion gift set.